liborty/TokenCrypt/README.md

     -x --hex test for hexadecimal files,
     -z --zstd compression to be used instead of lzma.

+When `-u` option is not given, then by default a new archive is created.
+Option `-c` only makes sense in combination with `-u`.
+It will do nothing for a new archive.

-The tests for hexadecimal and base64 files only need to be selected when the input directory likely contains such files.
+The tests for hexadecimal `-x` and base64 `-b` files only need to be selected when the input directory likely contains such files.
 They are quick, as they usually fail after reading only a few bytes (of the wrong type of file).
-Should you forget to select them, everything will still work, only the default compression may take up more space than was strictly necessary.
+When omitted by mistake, then everything will still work, only the default compression of these files will take up more space than was strictly necessary.

 The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.